 The flooring of your tent is the barrier between you and the ground.
 Often overlooked by brands, this is a critical element of your cold-weather tent.

-In colder conditions, look for a tent with a quilted thermal layer.
-This offers you 360-degree insulation as well as added comfort.
+Look for a tent with a quilted thermal layer in colder conditions, offering 360-degree insulation and added comfort.

 If camping in a mountainous landscape, you need a high-quality floor that won’t get torn by rocks and rugged terrain.